ottokokstein/ottokokstein.github.io/src/enderal-localization-en.md

 ### What will be localized

-Every single in-game text, for example:
+Almost every in-game text, for example:

 - Names of items, spells, locations, quests and NPCs
 - Dialogues (in the form of subtitles)